monero-project/monero-site/downloads/index.md

 ### Other Downloads

-- For blockchain bootstraps please use the link for your current platform from the list above.
+- For @blockchain bootstraps please use the link for your current platform from the list above.
 - For Monero Research Lab publications please visit the [Monero Research Lab section](/research-lab) of this site.
 - High resolution and vector copies of the Monero logo [can be downloaded at this link](/downloads/resources/branding.zip).